|Table of Subpages|

 KeYmaera X is our theorem prover for logics for dynamical systems, especially hybrid systems with mixed discrete and continuous dynamics.
 Reasoning about complicated hybrid systems requires support for sophisticated proof techniques and efficient computation.
 KeYmaera X allows users to specify custom proof search techniques as tactics, execute tactics in parallel, and interface with partial proofs via an extensible user interface.

-Logics of dynamical systems have already been instrumental in verifying many applications, including the Airborne Collision Avoidance System ACAS X, the European Train Control System ETCS, several automotive systems, mobile robot navigation with the dynamic window algorithm, and a surgical robotic system for skull-base surgery.
+Logics of dynamical systems have already been instrumental in verifying many applications, including the Airborne Collision Avoidance System ACAS X, the European Train Control System ETCS, several automotive systems, mobile ground robot navigation, and a surgical robotic system for skull-base surgery. [details]